Human Diastrophism: Reception and legacy

-Shortly after Tonantzin's suicide, a reader's letter printed in Love and Rockets in December 1989 asks Hernandez: "Do you think you could develop a character whose life wasn't pure misfortune?
+Shortly after Tonantzin's suicide, a reader's letter printed in Love and Rockets in December 1989 asks Hernández: "Do you think you could develop a character whose life wasn't pure misfortune?
 Someone who didn't have a miserable, depressing life?
 Someone I could care for, but not pity?"
-Hernandez retorts: "None of my characters has had a 'miserable, depressing life'.
+Hernández retorts: "None of my characters has had a 'miserable, depressing life'.
 None.
 And I don't do requests".

 Henrandez recognized how difficult it was for new readers of Love and Rockets to get up to speed with the increasingly longer and complex stories; in issue (June 1988)—in which the last instalment of Human Diastrophism appeared—in lieu of a "story so far", he declared: "For any new reader of this story; forget it, it's hopeless".
 The problem only worsened with the following serial, Poison River, which was longer and more complex.
-The weak reader reception to these two serials contributed to Hernandez' decision to bring Love and Rockets to an end in 1996, after which he produced various series and standalone graphic novels.
+The weak reader reception to these two serials contributed to Hernández' decision to bring Love and Rockets to an end in 1996, after which he produced various series and standalone graphic novels.

 Critic Charles Hatfield called Human Diastrophism "one of the signal examples of alternative comics from the 1980s", and reviewer Tom Knapp called it "a landmark volume that belongs in the collection of any collector of graphic novels or, for that matter, any form of quality storytelling".